• HOME

 San Juan’s proximity to other Maya towns requires that you at least spend a day exploring either San Pedro La Laguna or San Marcos La Laguna (or both).

-If you want to travel off the beaten path to other towns surrounding Lake Atitlán, then it’s worth the effort to visit Santa Catarina Palopó and San Antonio Palopó on the other side of the lake, nearby Panajachel.
+If you want to travel off the beaten path to other towns surrounding Lake Atitlán, it’s worth the effort to visit Santa Catarina Palopó and San Antonio Palopó on the other side of the lake, nearby Panajachel.
 You won’t regret it!

 You could also consider going on a few epic hikes around Lake Atitlán that traverse several towns or up the steep slopes of a volcano!